-You will already know the date for your surgery by the time you attend the pre-assessment clinic.
+You will already know your surgery date by the time of the pre-assessment clinic.

 Coming into hospital

 The day of my admission

 Patients are admitted on the day of their surgery.
 The day you come in you will see various members of the hospital team.
 They will go through the plans for your surgery and confirm with you the surgery you are having.
 They will also be able to answer any further questions you may have.